 Kate Dickson, Director, heritage-led regeneration consultant

 Kate, who is a registered architect (IHBC member) and an urban designer by training, established the Creative Heritage multi-disciplinary consultancy practice in 2011.
 She had previously specialised in the conservation and creative re-use of challenging historic buildings for over twelve years as the Director of Heritage Works, one of the UK’s flagship Building Preservation Trusts.
 Kate is committed to unlocking the added value that historic buildings can bring to heritage environments and to communities.
 She has considerable understanding of the development processes required to bring redundant buildings into beneficial use, including options appraisal, business planning and delivery mechanisms.
 She has particular skills of design review and heritage impact assessment and is held in high regard by the historic environment authorities.

 Kate is a membership assessor for the Institute of Historic Building Conservation and a Trustee of the Architectural Heritage Fund.
-She currently chairs the Midlands Committee of the Heritage Trust Network.
-She was elected to the National Council of the Association for Industrial Archaeology in September 2015, and represents the Association on the Board of the European network of industrial heritage groups, E-FAITH (European Federation of Associations of Industrial and Technical Heritage).
+She is a member of the Midlands Committee of the Heritage Trust Network.
+Outside work, she is a Governor of her former school, Manchester High School for Girls, and chairs its Estates Committee.

 - Chris Chadwick, Community engagement and heritage learning specialist